opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 4. Select the fields to transform.
 From the table above, select a field you want to transform by clicking **+** next to the field name.
 5. Select **Next**.
 6. Check or uncheck **Job enabled by default**.
-7. Set wheter the schedule is continuous and the transform execution interval.
+7. Set whether the schedule is continuous and the transform execution interval.
 8. Optionally, set pages per execution under the **Advanced** dropdown list.
 9. Select **Next**.
 10. Review the settings for the rollup job and select **Create**.